Advanced: Troubleshooting Variables

 • Verify that your data set is loaded

-• In the Variable Settings, scroll down, click "Advanced Settings" and ensure that:
+• In the Variable Edit Screen, ensure that:

 • The "Include variable in generation" box is checked.

-• Ensure that the patient you're looking at was included in your most recent label generation.
+• Ensure that the patient you're looking for was included in your most recent label generation.

 • Try generating again for this specific patient.